 Avoid the Diamond in the Rough

 This may sound counter-intuitive, but hear me out: in my experience, you don’t want to buy the nicest property in an up-and-coming neighborhood.
 Instead, my investment approach is to look for the worst building in a great, stable community.
-People are always willing to pay up to live in an awesome neighborhood (e.g., good schools, well maintained parks, access to transit, restaurants and shops).
+People are always willing to pay up to live in an awesome neighborhood ().
 It’s easier to improve a single property than to improve an entire neighborhood, so we prefer to invest in value-add opportunities in high-demand areas instead of vice versa.

 Single Family vs. Multifamily